k-capehart/blog/content/posts/go-salesforce/index.md

 ### Work with Batches of Records

 Perform operations on collections of records. `go-salesforce` will split these records into batches and collect the results to be returned as errors if necessary.
 Insert, update, or delete large collections of records while avoiding Bulk API specific limits in your org.
+Set the batch size for full control on how Salesforce processes the data.

 Read about [Salesforce API Limits](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm), and [Bulk API Limits](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_bulkapi.htm).

 ### Composite Requests

 [Salesforce's Composite API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_composite_post.htm) allows multiple "subrequests" to be contained within a single "composite request", reducing the overall number of API calls.
-Up to 5000 records can be operated in a single request.
+Up to 5000 records can be included in a single composite request.
 Datasets larger than 5000 will need to use either the Collection or Bulk methods.

 Salesforce also supports dependent subrequests.
-For example, you can Insert a new Account and then Insert multiple child records associated with the Account all within the same request.
+For example, you can Insert a new Account and multiple child records associated with the Account all within the same request.
 This is very powerful and will be built upon in `go-salesforce`.

 ### Bulk API v2